ubccr/ccrdocs/pages/howto/matlab.md

 UB has a sitewide academic license for MATLAB along with all the toolboxes and CCR provides a few versions of MATLAB on our HPC clusters.

-There are a few different methods for running MATLAB on CCR HPC Systems and the method you chose depends on the type of MATLAB calculatons you with to run.
-This guide will focus on the main methods in which users would run MATLAB at CCR.
+There are a few different methods for running MATLAB on CCR HPC clusters and the method you choose depends on the type of MATLAB calculations you wish to run.
+This guide will focus on the main methods in which users should run MATLAB at CCR.
 These Methods include:

 - Running MATLAB GUI though OpenOndemand